wallarm/product-documentation/docs/latest/about-wallarm/subscription-plans.md

 To define features that should be included to your subscription plan, please send the request to [sales@wallarm.com](mailto:sales@wallarm.com).

-### Subscription expiration
+### Subscription notifications

-A subscription is considered expired if either:

-* Subscription time period is expired, or
-* Monthly quota for processed requests is exceeded

-Wallarm notifies **Administrators** and **Global Administrators** of your account about subscription expiration via email as follows:
+Wallarm notifies **Administrators** and **Global Administrators** of your account via emails about any issues with a subscription:

-1. Either 5 days before a subscription time period expires or when 85% of a monthly quota has been exceeded.
+* Subscription time period expiration (5 days before and when the time period has expired)
-1. Once either a subscription time period has expired or 100% of a monthly quota has been exceeded.
+* Exceedance of monthly quota for processed requests (when 85% and 100% of a quota has been reached)

-In addition to that, the Wallarm Console UI displays the message about subscription expiration for all users.
+In addition to that, the Wallarm Console UI displays the message about subscription issues for all users.

 ## Free tier subscription plan (US Cloud)